-EPC CODE OF FAIR PRACTICES FOR VOD SERVICES WHEN COMMISSIONING NEW WORKS FROM INDEPENDENT PRODUCERS
+EPC CODE OF FAIR PRACTICES

-The role of the independent production company is to discover talents, initiate projects by acquiring or creating IPs, develop scripts, attach other creative talents, produce the film and/or TV content and commercialise/monetise the work, via distributors and/or sales agents, by accessing audiences through theatres, broadcasters, VOD Services and any other means.
+The role of the independent production company is to discover talents, initiate projects by acquiring or creating IPs, develop scripts, attach other creative talents, produce the film and/or TV content and commercialize/monetize the work, via distributors and/or sales agents, by accessing audiences through theatres, broadcasters, VOD Services and any other means.

-The role of an independent production company is at the heart of each project and involves creative development, production and budgetary and financial management.
+The role of an independent production company is at the heart of each project and involves creative development, production, and budgetary and financial management.

 1. Fair and proportionate remuneration and economic participation for producers

-The principle of appropriate and proportionate remuneration, which is already provided for by the EU for authors, directors and other copyright or related rights owners, should be applied to independent producers, as well.
+The principle of appropriate and proportionate remuneration, which is already provided for by the EU for authors, directors, and other copyright or related rights owners, should be applied to independent producers, as well.

 Appropriate and proportionate remuneration for independent production companies includes reasonable producer fees, overhead fees in accordance with industry standards, and additional remuneration to be determined fairly and depending on viewing results.
 An adequate contingency reserve should also be included in the budget approved by the VOD Service.

 2. Producers' contribution and right to participate in future derivative works